 Repeating Efficient Procedures

 We started the project in December 2015.
-It was a continuous process that could be divided into three stages.
+It was a continuous development process that could be divided into three stages.
 Each one involved a core platform module: one for students, one for educators and one for the expert community.
 Each stage consisted of overlapping phases: design, build and release.

 We implemented a full-transparency and open-door policy.
 Apps for Good managers had full access to the project and the code.
 Each member of the Netguru team was available to answer questions on Slack.